Standard Deviation vs. Beta: What’s the Difference in Measuring Stock Risk?

 What is Beta in Finance?

-• A beta of 1.0 means the stock should move exactly like the market.
+A beta of 1.0 means the stock should move exactly like the market and you are expecting no more or no less risk than the market.

-• A beta greater than 1.0 means the stock is generally more volatile than the market.
+A beta greater than 1.0 means the stock is generally more volatile than the market and thus you should expect a higher return than the market’s expected return given you are taking on more risk.

-• A beta less than 1.0 means the stock is generally less volatile than the market.
+A beta less than 1.0 means the stock is generally less volatile than the market and thus you should expect a lower return than the expected market return because you are taking on less risk.

 Beta is a measure of systematic risk, which is the part of risk you cannot diversify away.